 These are the clients who know what they want and aren’t afraid to pay well to get it.
-They don’t blink an eye when you share the price of your coaching programs or products.
+They don’t blink an eye when you share the price of your coaching products or programs.

 There is no haggling.
 No awkward conversation around “value.”

 If you are a known expert in your area or niche, if you can show that you are capable of delivering results and you are able to reach or exceed expectations, premium clients are willing to pay just about anything without complaint.

 Now for the million-dollar question: how do you attract them?